 Newcastle is a very small city located in the state of Wyoming.
 With a population of 3,326 people and just one neighborhood, Newcastle is the 24th largest community in Wyoming.

-Because occupations involving physical labor dominate the local economy, Newcastle is generally considered to be a blue-collar town.
-43.51% of the Newcastle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Newcastle, you'll notice that it is more blue-collar than most other communities in America.
+43.51% of Newcastle’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newcastle is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Newcastle who work in management occupations (8.92%), law enforcement and fire fighting (6.35%), and office and administrative support (5.34%).

 The per capita income in Newcastle in 2022 was $33,987, which is middle income relative to Wyoming and the nation.
 This equates to an annual income of $135,948 for a family of four.
 However, Newcastle contains both very wealthy and poor people as well.